South Hill, NY Demographics

 A map of South Hill's Population by Race

-Of the 1,293 places in New York, South Hill is the 274th most populous.
+South Hill is ranked the 283rd most populous place in New York, out of 1,291 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+South Hill was ranked the 274th most populous place in the 2020 Census.

 South Hill's White Population